 We don’t know, but the core farm fields will always remain agricultural.
 When/if the current farmer no longer wants to farm the land, we will hold an open process requesting proposals for leasing the farmland.
 Down the road a different farmer, or group of farmers, may want to grow something different, or a series of different crops.
 By protecting this land for agricultural use, we preserve possibilities for the future.

-Will grazing continue on the property?
+Will grazing that has sometimes happened in the past continue on the property?

 What role will the Methow Conservancy have in monitoring and/or regulating the farming practices of the farmer leasing the agricultural fields?